 DOCTORAL STUDENTS

-Diego is a 1st-year doctoral student in the Clinical Psychology program.
+Diego is a 2nd-year doctoral student in the Clinical Psychology program.
+He is currently the Cognitive and Language Development Co-Lab Manager.
 He graduated with an A.A. in Psychology from Santa Rosa Junior College and earned a B.A. in psychology, with an emphasis in Neuroscience, from San Diego State University in 2025.
 His research interests focus on the intersection of language and cognition, particularly how bilingual children process and manage two languages as they develop.
 Clinically, he is interested in assessments and treatment of neurodevelopmental disorders in young children, focusing on early detection of these disorders.

 MASTERS STUDENTS